-Pop into the oven and bake for one hour until the parkin is firm yet springy when touched in the centre.
+Pop into the oven and bake for 60 to 70 minutes until the parkin is slightly risen and firm when touched in the centre.

 Leave to cool in the tin then turn out.

 TIP : Parkin will improve with keeping so once it has cooled, remove from the baking tin, cut into slices and transfer to a tin with a lid.
 I tend to wrap mine in the baking paper or a fresh piece of greaseproof paper.
 Keep in a cool place for three days.
 After this time the parkin will be matured and delicious and then can be cut into squares or fingers.